ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Beginning

 * Reads and interprets ECG, pathology and imaging reports
-* Activate or support emergency patient retrieval, transport or evacuation when needed
+* Activates or support emergency patient retrieval, transport or evacuation when needed

 ##### Progressing